Open-Store-Foundation/whitepaper/open-store-whitepaper-en.md

 1. The [a]Oracle receives the request as a [n]Blockchain event.
 2. The [a]Oracle attempts to fetch a JSON file using the Asset Endpoint **$ENDPOINT/.well-known/assetlinks.json** (see [**https://developer.android.com/training/app-links/verify-android-applinks**](https://www.google.com/url?sa=E&q=https%3A%2F%2Fdeveloper.android.com%2Ftraining%2Fapp-links%2Fverify-android-applinks)).
     1. If the [e]Asset Endpoint is unavailable, [p]Ownership Verification fails with an **error**.
-3. In the fetched JSON, the [a]Oracle tries to find an [e]Assetlink corresponding to the [c]App (e.g., for Android, "namespace": "android_app" and "package_name": "org.openstore.example.android").
+3. In the fetched JSON, the [a]Oracle tries to find an [e]Assetlink corresponding to the [c]AppAsset (e.g., for Android, "namespace": "android_app" and "package_name": "org.openstore.example.android").
     1. If the [e]Assetlink is not found, [p]Ownership Verification fails with an **error**.
 4. The [a]Oracle checks all ‘sha256_cert_fingerprints’ from the found [e]Assetlink against those specified in [c]AppOwnerPluginV1.
     1. If any ‘sha256_cert_fingerprints’ is missing from [c]AppOwnerPluginV1, [p]Ownership Verification fails with an **error**.